 - Projects where there has been compliance related issues with the investigator.

-When CPHS reviews and approves a protocol without any conditions at a convened meeting for a period of one year, the approval date is the date of the convened IRB meeting at which the protocol was approved.
+When a research study is approved without any conditions at a convened meeting for a period of one year, the approval date is the date of the convened IRB meeting at which the protocol was approved.
 The expiration date is the last day of the month before the anniversary date of approval.

-When CPHS reviews and approves a protocol pending modifications for a period of one year, the approval date is the date of the convened IRB meeting at which the protocol was approved pending modifications.
-The expiry date remains the last date of the month before the anniversary of the date of the meeting at which approval pending was granted.
+When a research study is approved pending modifications for a period of one year, the approval date is the date of the convened IRB meeting at which the protocol was approved pending modifications.
+The expiration date remains the last date of the month before the anniversary of the date of the meeting at which approval pending decision was made.

-Reporting –IRB staff will convey the decisions and the stipulations requested by the CPHS promptly to the Principal Investigator via iRIS.
+Reporting –IRB staff will convey the decisions and the stipulations requested by the IRB promptly to the Principal Investigator via iRIS.
 The Institutional Official has access to all protocols on iRIS and can review all IRB decisions and stipulations.

 - 45 CFR 46.111